s2t2/tweet-analysis-2020/api/docs/endpoints-v0.md

 >
 >   + "count" and "pct" refer to token counts
 >   + "doc_count" and "doc_pct" refer to tweet counts
+>   + "rank" is based on "count"
 >   + ok to use relative percentages and/or raw counts when graphing

 ## Top Status Tags

 Params:
-  + `limit`: the number of top hashtags for each community (default: 50, suggested max if you want to remove stopwords: 250)
+  + `limit`: the number of top hashtags for each community (default: 50, suggested max: 100)

 Request Examples: